 Each share of Preferred Stock is convertible at the option of the holder into a number of fully paid shares of Common Stock as determined by dividing \$0.70 by the conversion price in effect at the time for the Series A Preferred Stock and by dividing \$0.9503 by the conversion price in effect at the time for the Series B Preferred Stock.
-The initial conversion prices of Series A and Series B Preferred Stock were \$0.70 per share and \$0.9503 per share, respectively, and are subject to adjustment in accordance with anti-dilution provisions contained in the Company's certificate of incorporation.
-Conversion is automatic immediately upon the closing of a firm commitment underwritten public offering in which the public offering price equals or exceeds \$24.42 per share and the gross proceeds are not less than \$50,000,000, or upon the written consent of the holders of at least 60% of the then-outstanding shares of Preferred Stock.
-Effective June 11, 2015, upon the closing of a firm commitment underwritten public offering in which the aggregate proceeds raised in the offering equal or exceed \$50 million, the Company's Preferred Stock shall be automatically converted into common stock at the applicable conversion price (Note 15).
+The initial conversion prices of Series A and Series B Preferred Stock are \$0.70 per share and \$0.9503 per share, respectively, and are subject to adjustment in accordance with anti-dilution provisions contained in the Company's certificate of incorporation.
+Conversion is automatic immediately upon the closing of a firm commitment underwritten public offering in which the public offering price equals or exceeds \$1.90 per share and the gross proceeds are not less than \$50,000,000, or upon the written consent of the holders of at least 60% of the then-outstanding shares of Preferred Stock.